rodaibrahim/portfolio/README.md

 ---

-### ♻️ Strategic Data Analysis – Allbirds Business Optimization
+### ♻️ Strategic Business Analysis – Allbirds Business Optimization

 **Description**:
 Conducted business analysis for Allbirds, a sustainable footwear company, to identify ways to optimize their operations and processes.